-Current land uses within the District is a mixture of low, medium, and high density residential, mixed use, commercial, light and heavy industrial, public facilities, and parks/open space.
+Current land uses within the District is a mixture of low, medium, and high density residential, mixed use, commercial, industrial, public facilities, and parks/open space.
 Maps showing General Plan land use designations for communities served by the District are provided in Appendix D.